On Raglan Road: As a song

 The Dubliners released the original recording as the B-side to "Scorn Not His Simplicity" in 1971.
 One year later the song was included on their live album Hometown!
-Their most famous recording of the song was included on the 1986 compilation album, Luke's Legacy, which was recorded in the same session as the 1983 album, Prodigal Sons.
+Their most famous recording of the song was included on the 1986 compilation album Luke's Legacy, which was recorded in the same session as the 1983 album Prodigal Sons.

 Besides Kelly's version with The Dubliners, the song, often known simply as "Raglan Road", has since been performed by Van Morrison with The Chieftains, Mark Knopfler, Ed Sheeran, The Young Dubliners, Sinéad O'Connor, Billy Bragg, Roger Daltrey, Dick Gaughan, Loreena McKennitt, Billy Joel, Joan Osborne, Órla Fallon, Ian Tamblyn, Tommy Fleming, Mary Black, Bonnie 'Prince' Billy, Martin Simpson, and Nyle Wolfe among others.

-The Luke Kelly version was also featured in a poignant scene in the 2008 film In Bruges.
+The Luke Kelly version was also featured in the 2008 film In Bruges.

 The song was performed by Andrew Scott in the 2013 Irish film The Stag.